 Pupils and Parents/Carers also have a termly opportunity to meet with the pupil's Class Teacher to discuss provision in place.
-This is recorded on a Structured Conversation record which reviewed and updated ready for the next four stage cycle.
+This is recorded on an 'Assess, Plan, Do, Review' document which is reviewed and updated ready for the next four stage cycle.

-The SENCo is responsible for monitoring the quality of provision maps and may attend some of the SEN Review meetings where appropriate.
+The two SENCos are responsible for monitoring the quality of provision maps and may attend some of the SEN Review meetings where appropriate.

-The progress of all children on the SEND Register is discussed at termly Pupil Progress meetings and is reviewed by the SENCo and Deputy Headteacher who is responsible for Standards and Achievement.
+The progress of all children who have been identified as having a SEND need(s) (noted on a SEND Register) is discussed at termly Phase Progress meetings and is reviewed by the SENCos and Deputy Headteacher who is responsible for Standards and Achievement.

-For more detailed information of the school's provision for pupil's with SEND, please see the annual School SEN Information Report (available on the school website or by requesting a copy from the school office.
+For more detailed information of the school's provision for pupils with SEND, please see the annual School SEN Information Report (available on the school website or by requesting a copy from the school office).